Hi. How can we help?

 Plan for managing the cables that will run through your restaurant before your Lightspeed Restaurant installation.
 You may decide to cut holes in countertops or use cable raceways to keep wires organized and out of sight.
 Make these preparations before your install date to minimize tripping hazards and distractions.

-Facility preparations
+Facility and final preparations

 Consider timing, space modifications, and hardware organization when planning your Lightspeed Restaurant install.
 This section covers the final topics you should think about before the installation.